illinoistech-itm/jhajek/itmd-521/labs/module-03/Readme.md

 ## Deliverables

 Using this template, under the `itmd-521` directory in your local repository, create a sub-directory named `labs`.
-Under that create another subdirectory named `week-03` and place this Readme.md file in that directory along with a folder for images.
+Under that create another subdirectory named `module-03` and place this Readme.md file in that directory along with a folder for images. `itmd-521` > `labs` > `module-03`

-You also need to include your python and scala code and the `build.sbt` file.
-Push the code to your remote GitHub repo and submit the URL to this location in Blackboard.
+You also need to include your Python and Scala code and the `build.sbt` file in your Git repo.
+Push the code to your remote GitHub repo and submit the URL to this location in Canvas.

 Do not push any data files into your GitHub repo